 As you are probably aware, your prospects follow a process that helps them to discover your product, understand what it can do for them, and decide if it’s worth their investment.
-Your small business sales funnels serve to mirror their decision-making experience by understanding their thoughts, hesitations, interests, and questions, and then leading them to solutions via relevant content.
+Your business sales funnels serve to mirror their decision-making experience by understanding their thoughts, hesitations, interests, and questions, and then leading them to solutions via relevant content.

 Dissecting the Sales Funnel

-Every small business sales funnel is unique to the business it serves, but each one tends to share some of the same characteristics.
+Every business sales funnel is unique to the business it serves, but each one tends to share some of the same characteristics.
 Let’s break down some of these commonalities:

 Stage #1 – The Awareness Stage